Judith Alice Clark: Incarceration

 Clark served her sentence at the Bedford Hills Correctional Facility for Women, as did Boudin.
 For the first month, Clark was placed in solitary confinement.
 Whilst incarcerated, she participated in a creative writing group run by the author Eve Ensler and featured in a 2003 documentary about the group called What I Want My Words to Do To You.

 Clark obtained bachelor's and master's degrees in prison.
 Alongside other female inmates, she carried out HIV/AIDS activism, protesting against the staff policy of isolating people with HIV and wearing gloves and masks when interacting with them.
 With Boudin she published "Community of Women Organize Themselves to Cope with the AIDS Crisis: A Case Study from Bedford Hill Correctional Facility" in the academic journal Social Justice.
-She also participated in a scheme to train service dogs for military veterans, assisted a chaplain and founded prenatal and infant support workshops for mothers.
+She also participated in a program to train service dogs for military veterans, assisted a chaplain and founded prenatal and infant support workshops for mothers.
 Clark's attorney Sara Bennett created a pamphlet entitled Spirit on the Inside: Reflections on Doing Time with Judith Clark in which she photographed 15 women who had been incarcerated alongside Clark and interviewed them about her.
 Clark said in 1994 that she had "enormous regret, sorrow and remorse" about her part in the robbery and in 2002, she published a public apology in The Journal News to all the victims of the Family's violence.
+Clark's daughter Harriet was raised by family members who brought her to visit the prison every weekend.

 David Mamet's 2012 play The Anarchist featured two female characters inspired by Boudin, Clark and Cathy Wilkerson.

 Clark was also the inspiration for the role of Hannah, performed by Dame Harriet Walter in the 2016 Donmar Warehouse production of Shakespeare's The Tempest.